-The bottom line: E.T.A. content is well-researched, accurate content, written by expert authors.
+The bottom line: E.A.T. content is well-researched, accurate content, written by expert authors.
 Write with clarity and precision, but avoid excessive jargon that might be lost on readers.
 Consider who your audience is, and write for them.

 Ensure authors on YMYL stories are trusted, reputable subject matter experts

 Identify search intent and main-focus keywords for a piece; write to answer that interest